 Maine House votes to ban single-use plastic bags

-The Maine House has given initial approval to a bill to ban single-use plastic bags.
+The Maine Senate has given its initial approval to a bill to ban single-use plastic bags.

-The House voted 91-52 Thursday to ban single-use plastic bags statewide.
-The bill now goes to the Senate for consideration.
+The Senate voted 24-11 Tuesday to ban single-use plastic bags statewide.
+The House voted 91-52 Thursday last week.

-The bill's sponsor, Democratic Rep. Holly Stover, of Boothbay, said the bill is needed to protect wildlife on land and in the ocean.

-Earlier this month, Maine became the first state to ban single-use food and drink containers made from polystyrene foam, commonly known as Styrofoam.
+Earlier this month, Maine became the first state to ban single-use food and drink foam containers.

 Comments